MSREnable/SightSign/robot/readme.md

 For some applications, it may be useful to control position directly in polar coordinates along with Z. This can be done with the `trajectoryRTZ(...)` API (which internally just uses `radiusThetaToXY(...)` and `trajectoryXYZ(...)`).

+## SCARA Mode

-For the EyeSign project in particular, we mounted the arm sideways and used theta to raise/lower the pen and then treated radius/Z as X/Y.
+Speaking of hybrid control, for the EyeSign project in particular we mounted the arm _sideways_, used theta to raise/lower the pen and then treated radius/Z as X/Y. The idea was to physically position the arm such that at a particular base rotation (theta), the A/B joints would cause the arm to move in a plane parallel to the writing surface; this way avoiding any base movement while writing.
+We called this "SCARA Mode".

+You can see [here in UArm.cs](../eyeSign/eyeSign/UArm.cs#L97-L111) that in `scara` mode it uses RTZ control, treating `x` as radius, `y` as negative Z, and `z` as theta.
+In non-SCARA mode it uses plain XYZ control.

+If you will be using the uArm without modification, then set [the `_scaraMode` flag here](../eyeSign/eyeSign/RobotArm.cs#L129) to `false`.
+The issue you may find is that the granularity of base rotation movement causes "jagged" writing.

 ## Brief Bindings